… a real-life but simply personal guide. (Updated August 2026)

 We all need food and drink to live.
 It’s that simple.
-So when time and money allows it makes sense to actively enjoy what you consume.
+So when time and money allows, it makes sense to actively enjoy what you consume.

 There are a good number of places in Caversham and Emmer Green where I’ve had enjoyable meals – cafés, restaurants and pubs.
 And there are excellent takeaways too.
 With the selection we have, we’ve nothing to complain about.